All Episodes

 They have an incredibly difficult job.

-If you have people with concealed handgun permits, who would actually make the job of that officer or that guard much easier because if the person attacking them attacked, they reveal their position, and now they have to worry that somebody behind them or to the side that they can't identify beforehand might also have a gun and be able to stop them.
+If you have people with concealed handgun permits, it would actually make the job of that officer or that guard much easier because if the person attacking them attacks, they reveal their position.

-All right, more with John Locke.
+All right, Bowen John Lott.

-I think every school should have undercover, retired police, retired military, but specifically trained in the safety of schools, for example, to stop school shootings.
+I think every school should have undercover retired police, retired military, but specifically trained in the safety of schools, for example, to stop school shootings.

-One way into the school, one way out, emergency contingencies, probably every other door would have an alarm on it, so people can't open it.
+Probably every other door would have an alarm on it so people can't open it.

-I think Uvaldi was an anomaly in as much as the cops, I mean, watching this video is heartbreaking to me because I know so many officers, people that are in law enforcement, and that is the exact opposite of how they all would react and and how they're trained to react.
+I think Uvalde was an anomaly in as much as the cops, I mean, watching this video is heartbreaking to me because I know so many officers, people that are in law enforcement, and that is the exact opposite of how they all would react and how they're trained to react.

-Um you also have to add to the equation, I mean, things have gotten dramatically worse in terms of police being able to do their job.
+You also have to add to the equation, I mean, things have gotten dramatically worse in terms of police being able to do their job.

-You know, look at people not being charged if they go into a store in San Francisco or other cities, and as long as they don't take a thousand dollars worth of stuff, they're okay because they can walk right out the door.
+You know, look at people not being charged if they go into a store in San Francisco or other cities.

-Um that is now commonplace.
+That is now commonplace.

 We have about 30 seconds.